00012670/Dynamic-Hand-Game/README.md

 ## How to Play

+#### 1. Run the Program

+- Execute the program.
-1. Run the program.
-If no arguments are provided, the game will use the default moves.
+- If no arguments are provided, the game will use the default moves.

+#### 2. Gameplay

+Upon starting, the game will:

-2. When the game starts, it will display a HMAC of the computer's move, and a list of available moves.
+- Display an HMAC of the computer’s move.
+- Present a list of available moves.
+- Display "0 - exit" for exiting the game.
+- Display "? - help" for displaying a table of all possible move outcomes.

+To play:

-3. Enter the number corresponding to your move and press enter.
+- Enter the number corresponding to your move.
+- Press enter.

+The game will then show:

+- The result.
+- The computer’s move.
-4. The game will display the result, the computer's move, and the HMAC key.
+- The HMAC key.

-5. Then the game will automatically start over.
-To exit the game, enter `0`.
+Afterward, the game will automatically restart.

+#### 3. Exiting the Game

+- To exit, simply enter 0.

 ## Project Structure